 - First, I cleaned out the pre-filter unit attached to the pump and added some "bio-filter" media.
 Bio-filter is material designed and manufactured to promote the growth of naturally occurring "good" bacteria.

 - Secondly, I added an air supply into the pond water with an air pump and air stones.

 The pond water remained "pea green," much like pea soup.
 All this effort for no reward was very frustrating.

 Creating and maintaining clear pond water stems from having a lack of nutrients for the algae to feed on and an abundance of nutrients for pond plants to eat.

-The primary sources of nutrients in a small pond will come from fish waste (their excrement) and uneaten fish food that is decaying.
+The primary sources of nutrients in a small pond will come from fish waste (their excrement) and uneaten fish food decaying.

-There will be two types of naturally occurring creatures eating these nutrients, algae and "good" bacteria.
+There will be two naturally occurring creatures eating these nutrients, algae and "good" bacteria.

-Green water means that the algae are being the more successful at colonising the pond water.
-Whereas clear water indicates that the "good" bacteria have the upper hand.
+Green water means that the algae are more successful at colonising the pond water.
+In contrast, clear water indicates that the "good" bacteria have the upper hand.